1 Day in Arches National Park Itinerary

 You also don’t need a timed pass if you plan to enter the park before 6 AM or after 5 PM.

-While this seems overwhelming, the process was much needed as Arches was super difficult to get around at peak times in the spring and summer.
+While this seems overwhelming, the process was much needed as Arches was super difficult to get around previously at peak times in the spring and summer.

 On our first trip to the park, there was major road construction going on throughout, and we had the most difficult time navigating around Arches NP.